Although broadleaf weed control can be one of the more pesky types to master, the good news is that with a few tips and tricks – it can be done.

 - Owned and produced in Australia

-While hand plucking weeds is the easiest, cost-free and efficient method used to prevent a weed infestation – it’s certainly not the most convenient.
-In comparison, a glyphosate-free weed killer like Bioweed is a safe way to keep them under control.
+While hand plucking weeds is an easy and cost-free method used to prevent a weed infestation – it’s certainly not the most convenient.
+A glyphosate-free weed killer like Bioweed is a safe way to keep them under control.
 As a non-residual solution, it will break down into the soil in as little as 72 hours and can combat over 200 invasive weed species.

 If you’re on the hunt for a safer way to spray or if you’re looking to improve the overall sustainability of your home, garden, crop or pasture, check out other tips and tricks in our online advice forum, or contact us for any further queries.